 When it comes to deciding when/where improved infrastructure is necessary, more goes into it than meets the eye.
 Developers typically analyze a new subdivision in terms of the entire project, including the infrastructure, landscaping, major and arterial roads, and other necessities.
 The cost and eventual profitability of land development can vary greatly from one subdivision to the next due to several major factors.
 The first factor is the price of the raw land itself.
 Some developers in Regina have held land for several decades, purchasing it for significantly less than its market value today.
 Of course, this strategy is somewhat speculative as the direction of urban growth can be difficult to predict and holding the land for a long period of time comes with expensive financing and opportunity costs.
 The second factor is existing infrastructure.
 While some new subdivisions can build on existing infrastructure – major roadways, water mains, etc. – others may require major infrastructure investment to ensure functional services, such as a sanitary lift station, which adds millions to the construction cost.
 One of the major challenges in land development being that the development is typically in the red until the last 10% of lots are sold, meaning there can be significant risk and calculated speculation involved in land development.
 That risk is usually compensated through higher return than if the capital was invested in a less risky and shorter time horizon investment.

 According to the Official Community Plan (OCP), the target for growth and land development in Regina is 30% Infill and 70% Greenfield.
-This highlights the fact that, at least in theory, city planners have placed a greater emphasis on infill development.
-In practice however, the focus has yet to shift away from the increasing densification in existing neighbourhood’s and therefore, most of the city’s residential development is Greenfield.
+However, most of the city’s residential development is Greenfield (beyond the 30:70 ratio).
 This leads to further expansion of the city’s boundaries.
 In 2018, the City of Regina approved a new Intensification Levy of $3,808 per person on any intensification projects within the existing city footprint.
 It is important to note though, that new Greenfield neighborhoods are developed at higher densities than the existing city footprint.
 Both Greenfield and Infill development come with their own set of challenges, but while greenfield development may require completely new infrastructure additions, developers expressed an appreciation for the greater predictability that comes with greenfield.

 A common misconception when purchasing a home is that land developers look at a project in terms of the individual lot cost, but this is far from the case.
 Instead, developers typically consider the cost of the entire subdivision, including everything from major infrastructure (including water, sewage, landscaping, parks, and roads) to the minor details (including streetlights and sidewalks).
 It can be very difficult to determine the exact cost to develop an individual lot, but developers will typically allocate costs on a front-foot basis.